MorrowChem/how-to-validate-potentials-demo/OxICFM_README.md

         ssh teachingXX@arc-login.arc.ox.ac.uk

-use the username and password associated with your account (emailed)
+use the username and password associated with your account (emailed).

 # Download the demo files from GitHub